rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 - During phase 1 of a proposal: Delegates may cast their vote on a proposal.
 - During phase 2 of a proposal: Node operators who have delegated their vote get the opportunity to override their Delegate's vote, if they disagree.

+If you are a node operator with delegated voting power, you must vote during voting phase 1 for the delegated voting power to apply.
+Your vote in phase 1 will be worth your **local voting power + delegated voting power**.
+Your vote in phase 2 is worth your **local voting power** only.

 ## Creating a Proposal

 In order to be eligible to propose, a node must meet a few requirements: